-If you have clients but are not an FCM, then we may determine that we are able to open and maintain segregated accounts for your clients in a form that complies with the Indirect Clearing RTS.
-A basic description of the indirect client account structures under the Indirect Clearing RTS is provided in Annex I. Any such accounts may give your clients additional protections in the event of your insolvency.
+Where we do so through a clearing member that is not an FCM, then we may determine that we are able to open and maintain segregated accounts for you at the clearing member level in a form that complies with the Indirect Clearing RTS.
+A basic description of the indirect client account structures under the Indirect Clearing RTS is provided in Annex I. Any such accounts may give you additional protections in the event of the clearing member's insolvency.

-However, in the event of our insolvency, the mandatory commodity broker liquidation provisions of the US Bankruptcy Code and the Commission's rules described in section IV below will apply.
-In other words, in the event of our insolvency, the positions in any accounts that we may open that comply with the Indirect Clearing RTS, and the related assets, will be ported or liquidated pursuant to the requirements of the US Bankruptcy Code and the Commission's rules rather than in accordance with the Indirect Clearing RTS.
+However, in the event of our insolvency, the mandatory liquidation provisions of: (i) the US Bankruptcy Code; and/or (ii) the CFTC's rules (in respect of exchange-traded futures, described in section IV below will apply.
+In other words, in the event of our insolvency, the positions in any accounts that we may open at the clearing member level that comply with the Indirect Clearing RTS, and the related assets, will be ported or liquidated pursuant to the requirements of the US Bankruptcy Code and the CFTC's rules and/or SIPA rather than in accordance with the Indirect Clearing RTS.